text.skipToContent text.skipToNavigation

 • Segment 1, which consists of Sections 1A and 1B, includes approximately 15 miles of controlled-access, four-lane, divided tolled highway (two main lanes in each direction) with intermittent frontage roads.

-• Section 1A extends from FM 1774 in Pinehurst to FM 1488 near Magnolia and is now open to traffic.
-Tolls will not be charged until fall of 2020.
+• Section 1A extends from FM 1774 in Pinehurst to FM 1488 near Magnolia and is open to traffic.

-• Section 1B will extend from FM 1488 near Magnolia to FM 1774 north of Todd Mission in Plantersville and is scheduled to open in Spring 2021.
+• Section 1B extends from FM 1488 near Magnolia to FM 1774 north of Todd Mission in Plantersville and is open to traffic.

-• Segment 2 is an approximately 10-mile, two-lane, non-tolled rural highway (one main lane in each direction) from FM 1774 north of Todd Mission in Plantersville to SH 105 between Plantersville and Navasota.
+• Segment 2 is an approximately 11-mile, two-lane, non-tolled rural highway (one main lane in each direction) from FM 1774 north of Todd Mission in Plantersville to SH 105 between Plantersville and Navasota.

-For more information and a map of the Project, visit www.txsh249.com.
+For more information and a map of the Project, visit TxDOT.gov.

 Toll Rates